Your request is being processed, please wait.

 The Waterworks Bylaw (pdf) includes water restrictions that would only come into effect during a water shortage.
 Water shortages are classified into levels, which would trigger different types of restrictions.
 Residents and businesses would be notified through a variety of communication channels, such as social media and web, if a level two or three Water Use Restriction was declared.

-This means the full watering schedule is in effect until level 2 restrictions are called.
+The watering schedule is in place year round until restrictions are called

 • times of drought